alteredco/tech-degree-project-4/README.md

 Git clone https://github.com/alteredco/techdegree-project-4
 _____________
 # Features:
-I have creates a browser-based, word guessing game: "Phrase Hunter."
+I have created a browser-based, word guessing game: "Phrase Hunter."

 I use JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.